syncfusion-content/windowsforms-docs/WindowsForms/splitbutton/Overview.md

 *Button Mode** – Provides two types of mode.
 Normal and Toggle mode.

-**Customization Support** -  Customize the appearance of the SplitButton and supports different visual styles.
+**Customization Support** -  Supports to set of visual styles to customize the look and feel of SplitButton control.

 **DropDown Item** - Provides support to add new items SplitButton drop-down list.